openmod-tracker/MacroEnergy.jl/docs/src/Manual/assets/electrolyzer.md

 ## [Overview](@id electrolyzer_overview)

 Electrolyzer assets in Macro represent hydrogen production technologies that convert electricity into hydrogen through electrolysis.
-These assets are defined using either JSON or CSV input files placed in the `assets` directory, typically named with descriptive identifiers like `electrolyzer.json` or `h2_production.json`.
+These assets are defined using either JSON or CSV input files placed in the `assets` directory, typically named with descriptive identifiers like `electrolyzer.json` or `electrolyzer.csv`.

 ## [Asset Structure](@id electrolyzer_asset_structure)